Stability Estimates for Some Parabolic Inverse Problems With the Final Overdetermination via a New Carleman Estimate: Abstract

 \section{Abstract}

-This paper is about H\"{o}lder and Lipschitz stability estimates and uniqueness theorems for a coefficient inverse problem and an inverse source problem for a general linear parabolic equation of the second order.
+This paper is about H\"{o}lder and Lipschitz stability estimates and uniqueness theorems for some coefficient inverse problems and associated inverse source problems for a general linear parabolic equation of the second order with variable coefficients.
 The data for the inverse problem are given at the final moment of time $\left\{ t=T\right\} $.
 In addition, both Dirichlet and Neumann boundary conditions are given either on a part or on the entire lateral boundary.
-The key to the proofs is a new Carleman estimate, in which the Carleman Weight Function is independent on $t$.
-As a result, parasitic integrals over $\left\{ t=0\right\} $ and $\left\{ t=T\right\} $ in the integral form of the Carleman estimate cancel each other.
+Thus, if these boundary conditions are given only at a part of the boundary, then even if the target coefficient is known, still the forward problem is not a classical initial boundary value problem.